top of page

 The adjective 'insensitive' can be traced back to the Latin word 'insensibilis,' which is a combination of 'in,' meaning 'not,' and 'sensibilis,' derived from 'sentire,' meaning 'to feel' or 'to perceive.'
 Thus, 'insensitive' originally denoted a lack of the ability to feel or perceive.
 Over time, its meaning evolved to describe individuals or actions that lack empathy, tact, or consideration for the feelings and sensitivities of others.
 This term aptly captures the notion of emotional or social detachment, emphasizing the absence of a sensitive and compassionate approach in interactions with others.

-Quiz: Find the meaning of insensitive
+Quiz: Find the meaning of the adjective insensitive:

 Try Again!